moodlerooms/homebrew-devtools/README.md

   * [VirtualBox](https://github.com/caskroom/homebrew-cask/blob/master/Casks/virtualbox.rb)
   * [Vagrant](https://github.com/caskroom/homebrew-cask/blob/master/Casks/vagrant.rb)
 * Navigate the history of each cask to find the correct version.
+* Use `brew cask edit CASK-NAME` to edit the cask.
-* Copy the cask into this project, making the following changes:
+* Re-sync the cask, making the following changes:
   * Rename the cask by prefixing "mr-" to the name.
   * Remove the `appcast` lines (don't care about updates).
+* Can audit modified cask with `brew cask audit CASK-NAME --download`
+* Should be able to run the upgrade process.
+* Once everything looks good and is tested, then `cd` into the tap, commit and push.